Icelandic Clothing & Fashion Brands

 Another of the scene’s biggest stars, Hildur Yeoman is known for her frequent and distinctive use of imagery, with pictures—sometimes even photographs—featuring heavily in her designs.

-Though she is known primarily as a fashion designer, the essence of her work is found in these visual elements, and a case could legitimately be made for her being a visual artist first and foremost, just one who happens to specialise in clothing.
+Though she is known primarily as a fashion designer, the essence of her work is found in these visual elements, and a case could legitimately be made for her being a visual artist, first and foremost, just one who happens to specialize in clothing.

 Her boutique, which opened in 2017, features a number of other designers’ work in addition to her own.
-It’s not limited to clothes, either; along with beautiful garments of many types, the shop offers a variety of goods, including jewellery, shoes, lingerie and various interesting trinkets and ornaments.
+It’s not limited to clothes, either; along with beautiful garments of many types, the shop offers a variety of goods, including jewelry, shoes, lingerie, and various interesting trinkets and ornaments.

 Another Creation

-One of Iceland’s most innovative and forward-thinking design outlets, Another Creation offers personalised avant-garde high fashion, with the distinguishing element being a sort of modular functionality: each garment has parts that can be removed, mixed and matched, allowing the customer to decide for themselves the final configuration of the piece.
+One of Iceland’s most innovative and forward-thinking design outlets, Another Creation offers personalized avant-garde high fashion, with the distinguishing element being a sort of modular functionality: each garment has parts that can be removed, mixed, and matched, allowing the customer to decide for themselves the final configuration of the piece.

 Another Creation